-Always try to include a quote as where possible journalists like hearing from people.
+Include a quote where possible as journalists like hearing from people.
 The quote usually forms the third paragraph of a press release.
 Ensure that any quote is relevant and you have permission from the person you’re quoting.

 Including images is important if you are promoting visual work.
 Make sure that any images are compressed to avoid making your file huge.
 You can also attach images to your email but keep any unsolicited emails to under 3MB.
-If you have lots of images, you can attach a thumbnail sheet to show journalists what high-resolution images are available or you can link directly to a folder on a file hosting site.
+If you have lots of images, you can attach a thumbnail sheet to show journalists which high-resolution images are available.
+You could link directly to a folder on a file hosting site.
 For print publications journalists require high-resolution (300dpi or greater) images.